EduardoZepeda/coffee-bytes-hugo/content/posts/docker-compose-tutorial-con-comandos-en-gnu-linux/index.en.md

 #Restarting postgres ... done
 ```

-To run docker-compose restart on a single service, simply place the
-service name at the end.
+To execute docker-compose restart on a single service, just put the name of the service at the end.

 ```bash
 docker-compose restart servicio
 ```

-### Stop services without removing them
+### Stop the services without removing them

 To stop one or all services we have to use docker-compose stop.